-Offsets can be handled using an offset box (it aligns flue outlet of insert with the fireplace flue (see Figure 9).
+Offsets can be handled using an offset box (it aligns flue outlet of insert with the fireplace flue (see Figure 10).
 Care should be used to ensure that this adjustable offset box is oriented so it does not angle down when positioned on the insert flue outlet (level or slightly up at the outbound end is recommended).

-Flue Connection on this page.
+1 A non-combustible seal is required at the damper area (to prevent dilution air from entering the chimney).
+See Direct Connect Positive Flue Connection on this page.
 A seal-off plate method is shown here.

-Figure 8 - Positive Flue Connection
+Figure 9 - Positive Flue Connection